wkschenken/SpaceGame/README.md

 # Space Race — Relativistic Journey

 > **Note:** This project (including this README file) was generated with AI assistance, obviously, via the Cascade / Windsurf agent through iterative prompting.
-> A small error in the simulator causes some trajectories to lag behind the expected trajectory, sometimes causing the ship to crash.
+> A small error in the simulator causes some trajectories to lag behind the expected trajectory, sometimes causing the ship to crash into a star.
 The cause for this has not been found.

 ## What it is